What is the History Roadshow?

 presenting at Matthew Flinders Girls Secondary College

-The History Council was funded by the Strategic Partnerships Program of the Department of Education and Training of the Victorian Government to deliver the History Roadshow over three school years: 2015, 2016 and 2017.
+The History Council is funded by the Strategic Partnerships Program of the Department of Education and Training of the Victorian Government to deliver the History Roadshow over three school years: 2018, 2019 and 2020.

 What happened in 2017?